SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us002/01.requirements-engineering/Readme.md

 > **Question:** What are the acceptance criteria?
 When creating a job that already exits, what does the system do?
 >
-> **Answer:** By definition a set can´t have duplicates.
-Assuring no duplicates is not a business rule is a tecnichal issue.
+> **Answer:** By definition a set can't have duplicates.
+Assuring no duplicates is not a business rule is a technical issue.

 > **Question:** Which are the data for the creation of a profession?
 >